How will all of the subjects be covered?

-At Chaulden we believe learning should be a rewarding and enjoyable experience for everyone.
+At Chaulden Junior School we believe in the value of lifelong learning and that people learn new things every day; learning should be a rewarding and enjoyable experience for everyone.
 Our teaching aims to equip children with the knowledge, skills and understanding necessary to make informed choices about the important things in their lives and to take responsibility for their own learning.
+We believe that appropriate learning will lead to happy and rewarding lives.
 Running throughout our curriculum are the British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.

-delivered through Imaginative Learning Projects (ILPs) which will provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.
+delivered through Imaginative Learning Projects (ILPs).
+These offer a rich menu of exciting and motivating learning activities that make creative links between all aspects of our children’s learning.

 How it Works?